buhrerm/Carrier/README.md

-# Docker Compose Multi-App VPS Platform
+# Carrier

-**Purpose**: Deploy and manage multiple docker-compose applications on a single VPS through Portainer's web UI with GitHub auto-deployment.
+Deploy and manage multiple docker-compose applications on a single VPS through Portainer's web UI with GitHub auto-deployment.

 ## 🎯 What This Does